 on the Hoo Doo War.

 historian Chuck Parsons pointed out, a writer of Western fiction

 could get a dozen movies out of the Hoo Doo War story.
+It's a complicated

-major component was a cultural clash between those of Anglo and German heritage.
+those of Anglo and German heritage.

 One of the first things anyone who hears about the war asks is what

 the term "Hoo Doo" means.
 The answer is easier than other questions

 connected to the conflict.
 Hoo doo is an old term often applied in

 to have a relation to voodoo and the bad luck that can come with it.